syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/How-to-remove-the-header-of-XPTaskBarBox-in-an-XPTaskBar.md

 title: How to remove the header of XPTaskBarBox in an XPTaskBar
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## How to remove the header of XPTaskBarBox in an XPTaskBar
+# How to remove the header of XPTaskBarBox in an XPTaskBar

 For this, you need to derive XPTaskBarBox class, and override DetermineHeaderHeight method as follows.